logo

 How long does it take to become a psychologist in Washington?

-Becoming a psychologist in Washington can take many years: you will need to complete a bachelor’s degree, which usually takes four years, as well as a doctoral degree, which can take four to seven years.
+Becoming a psychologist in Washington can take eight to 12 years.
+Prospective psychologists must complete a bachelor’s degree, which usually takes four years, and a doctoral degree, which can take four to seven years.
+After completing the required education, prospective psychologists must meet additional licensure requirements, including accumulating supervised experience hours and passing scores on an exam.
 There are additional steps, such as choosing to get a stand-alone master’s degree, which can extend the process.
-Although this is not a fast process, it can lead to an extremely rewarding career with many well-paying job options.

 What degree do I need to be a licensed psychologist in Washington?